varesio/ControlCenterManual/docs/README.md

 ### SCD4x (CO2 Sensor)

-To evaluate the SCD4x sensor you need to connect an SEK-SCD4x to a SEK-Sensorbridge.
+To evaluate the SCD4x sensor you need to connect an SEK-SCD4x to a Sensorbridge.
 Upon connecting the SCD4x you can:

 -   Choose a custom name for the sensor which will also be displayed in the plot
 -   Choose to log less data points in the range of 'every sample' to 'every 1000th sample'